wodby/docs/2.0/docs/kubernetes/index.md

 !!! warning "Do not modify your cluster from cloud provider panel"
     Clusters created from Wodby should not be modified directly from a cloud provider panel.
 This will lead to unexpected errors.

-## Single Server Kubernetes

-Unlike Wodby 1.0, Wodby 2.0 does not yet support single server Kubernetes clusters, but we have plans to introduce it to.

-## Connecting Existing Kubernetes Cluster

-Connecting existing Kubernetes clusters to Wodby is not currently supported, but we have plans to introduce it to.